mdomlop/pbscrap/USAGE.md

     The program will try to create such a directory if it does not exist.

+    Without this option storing will be done in current directory.

 * `-v` or `--verbose`
     To print text by standard output.